SAREC-Lab/sUAS-UseCases/usecases/main/RiverRescue.md

 **Pre-Conditions**

-- Dronology system is active
+- DroneResponse is running
 - Multiple UAVs are equipped with cameras
-- Firefighters have marked area of river to be searched
-- DroneResponse is running and all available UAVs are displayed on map
-- Monitoring system is tracking the location and status of each available UAV.
-- A victim is in the search area
+- A victim is in the river
-- All UAVs are equipped with collision avoidance technology

 **Post Conditions**